Rudy Hatfield: Pro career

+Tanduay

 After Hatfield's stint with Laguna Lakers in the Metropolitan Basketball Association, he was one of the two former MBA players signed by the Tanduay Rhum Masters beginning the 2000 PBA season.
 He played secondary role to Eric Menk and Sonny Alvarado.

+Pop Cola and Coca-Cola

 Hatfield was obtained by Pop Cola the following season in a trade with Noli Locsin which involved two other players.
 He turned into Pop Cola's most reliable frontline player as he made it to the Mythical Second Team for the second straight year.
 Hatfield finished 14th in scoring with 13 points per game average.

-Success with Coca-Cola

 After playing for the Pop Cola Panthers, Hatfield was acquired by the Coca-Cola Tigers in 2002 and played with All-Stars Jeffrey Cariaso and Johnny Abarrientos.
 He became a power player here and helped the team win the 2002 All-Filipino Cup and the 2003 Reinforced Conference.
 He had a number of awards that include the Mythical and All-Defensive teams.
 He was also an All-Star in 2003.

+While in the Tigers in 2003, his citizenship were questioned, but later proven with Filipino blood.
+He missed the 2004 PBA All-Star Weekend due to injury.

+He played for the Tigers until 2006.

+Ginebra

+Hatfield played for Ginebra from 2006 and known for being the team's hustle-man, being reliable on defense and rebounding.
+He helped to the team to reach the 2007 Philippine Cup finals, defeating San Miguel Beermen in six games.
+He played for the team until 2013.